Welsh

 Career Prospects

-Given the increasing demand for a bilingual workforce, the AS/A level qualification in Welsh can be a foundation for careers in various fields such as; the media and broadcasting, the arts, the health service, politics, Law, education, childcare, the civil service, public relations, translation, and local government.
-In any public employment in Wales a qualification that demonstrates the ability to communicate verbally and in writing through the medium of Welsh is of great benefit.
+With growing demand for a professional, bilingual workforce, obtaining an AS/A-Level qualification in Welsh can offer a foundation for a wide range of career areas such as media and broadcasting, the arts, health service, politics, law, education, childcare, civil service, public relations, translation, and local government.
+In any public office in Wales, a qualification demonstrating the ability to communicate, be it speaking or writing to a high standard in Welsh is of immense benefit.

 Ideal Entry requirements